 This guide rounds up all the devices in the market, to compile the list of which laptops are the best India and what makes them so wonderful.

-Slim, light, powerful and majestic, Dell’s 2017 flagship XPS 13 is one of the best laptops today.
-The company introduced a new Alpine White model recently, but the version we’ve reviewed ought to satisfy anyone looking for a top-notch Windows Ultrabook in the meantime.
+Slim, light, powerful and majestic, Dell’s 2018 flagship XPS 15 is one of the best laptops today.
+The XPS 15 ought to satisfy anyone looking for a top-notch Windows Ultrabook.

 Lenovo Thinkpad X1 Carbon (2017)